Enterprise AI Architecture (EAA)

 EAA incorporates governance overlays that address:

-AI adoption is treated as enterprise infrastructure — not a lab initiative.
+AI adoption is treated as enterprise infrastructure — not as a lab initiative.

 Microsoft Alignment